- Advanced Cancer

 Several types of medicines can be used to treat advanced cancer.

 Chemotherapy (chemo) uses drugs to kill cancer cells.
 Usually the drugs are given into a vein or taken by mouth.
 Once the drugs enter the bloodstream, they go throughout the body.
 This treatment is often useful for cancer that is widespread.
 By shrinking the cancer, it can relieve symptoms.
-It can even prolong life in some patients with advanced cancer.
+It can even prolong life for some patients with advanced cancer.

 Chemo kills cancer cells.
 But these drugs can also harm some of the normal, healthy cells.
 This can cause side effects, such as: